HIGHLIGHTS:

 SPECIAL NOTES:

 Bring drinks and snacks for touring day as it’s a reasonable driver between Hobart to Strahan, with stops along the way.
-Lunch is a simple packed lunch provided by our Hobart hotel.
-The west coast can have more harsh weather than other parts of Tasmania; come prepared with appropriate clothing, and an umbrella.
+The west coast can have experience harsher weather than other parts of Tasmania; come prepared with appropriate clothing, and an umbrella.

 DAY 05